chalk-xx/kernel/tools/README.md

 Once the version numbers are taken care of, use git to remove `last-release/stage1` and `last-release/stage2`. `stage1` tells the release script that the build has completed succssfully, and `stage2` tells the release script that the integration tests have passed successfully.
 Do one last commit to the repository and make sure you don't have anything running on port 8080.
 A note about tools: running `do_release.sh` will use a number of standard Unix commands, but it will also run the integration tests, for which you'll need Ruby and several optional libraries (rubygems, json, and curb).
 You'll need `git` for the automatic tagging and committing, and you'll need [gpg](http://www.gnupg.org/), with a private key installed, for git's tag-signing feature.

-When we run `do_release.sh`, we pass it the current version number, the next version number and (optionally) an RC suffix if this is going to be a release candidate:
+When we run `do_release.sh`, we pass it the current nakamura version number, the next version number and (optionally) an RC suffix if this is going to be a release candidate:

     ./tools/do_release.sh 0.7 0.8 RC1